Lepus

 Messier Objects

-• M79 – Globular Cluster of magitude +8.0, visible with a small telescope or large binocular.
+• M79 – Globular Cluster of magitude +8.0, visible with a small telescope or large binoculars.

 Features of Interest